d4nc00per/sublime-cypher/README.md

 * The results or error will be shown in the console, which can be opened by (ctrl+`)
 * If no text is selected, all the text in the file is run as a single query

 # Future Plans

-* Auto selecting the query under the cursor
+* Merge with the original
-* Auto completion for Cypher keywords and functions, etc
-* Auto completion based on data in the DB
-* Cypher 2 support
+* Get package on package control